yuzhongchen/EgoPAT3D-depth/README.md

 Please install related libraries before running this code.
 You can e-mail yc6317@nyu.edu to require singularity overlay.

 ## Train
 Please use train_DDP_depth.py --config_file ./configs/baseline_rgb_convnext_t.yaml to run the file.
-A sample training script is saved in baseline_rgb_manual_train.SBATCH.
+A sample training script is saved in baseline_rgb_manual_train.SBATCH, please change it into your setting.
 Please updating setting in your config file following the instruction in cfg_defaults.py.
 The supervised model is trained in current config.

 ### Prepare datasets